 B. Eligibility: An applicant with the qualifications specified in Section 5.1 and 6.1 will be eligible for a professional administrator certificate by meeting the requirements of an administrator endorsement in Part II of this rule.

-C. Interstate School Leaders Licensure Consortium Standards (ISLLC)
+C. Professional Standards for Educational Leaders (PSEL)

-(1) Qualifying Scores on the ISLLC Examination: For all administrator certificates the applicant must achieve the required scores on the appropriate assessment based on the ISLLC standards, as specified in Me.
-Dept. of Ed.
-Reg.
-13; or
+(1) Qualifying scores on a PSEL examination: For all administrator certificates the applicant must achieve the required scores on the appropriate assessment based on the PSEL, as specified in Maine Department of Education Regulation 13; or

-(2) Documentation that the applicant meets the ISLLC Standards through coursework from accredited university.
+(2) Documentation that the applicant meets the PSEL through coursework from an accredited college or university; or

+(3) Evidence that the applicant meets the PSEL through a portfolio.

-D. Term: An administrator certificate issued to an a pplicant shall be valid as of the date the application package is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.
+D. Term: An administrator certificate issued to an a pplicant shall be valid as of the date the application is determined by the Department to be complete and shall expire five (5) years from the date the complete application is received by the Department.

 E. Renewal: A professional administrator certificate is renewable for a five (5) year term.

-(1) To renew the certificate, an applicant shall meet the requirements specified in Sections 5.1 and 6.1 of this rule; and
+(1) To renew the certificate, an applicant shall meet the requirements specified in Sections 5.1 and 6.1 of this rule; and either:

 (A) Complete six (6) semester hours of approved study or 90 hours of in-service training designed to improve the performance of the administrator in the field during the term of the certificate and obtain verification from the SAU or a local administrative consortium that the certificate be renewed; or